 - I just received my account statement and noticed there were forged checks.
 When I notified the bank, it claimed the forgeries were due to my negligence.
 What can I do?

-- There are several forged checks—all from the same person—against my account.
-But the bank claims that since more than 60 days have elapsed, it doesn't have to do anything.
+- There are several forged checks, all from the same person, against my account.
+The bank claims that as more than 60 days have elapsed, it doesn't have to do anything.
 Is this true?